liuyuit/study/Life/EF English/EF Online course/Level 2/Unit 2 Weather and seasons.md

 ## key point

-- What do you like to do when it's warm and sunny
+- What do you like to do when it's warm and sunny?

-- what do you want to do in such weather
+- what do you want to do in such weather ?

+- Where do you want/like to  go?

 - Is this usually the weather in GZ?

+- What's the weather like?

--
+- What's Kevin like?

 ## sentence